astropy/halotools/docs/source_notes/empirical_models/factories/subhalo_mock_factory_source_notes.rst

 The `SubhaloMockFactory` is responsible for one task: using a Halotools composite model to populate a simulation with mock galaxies.
 To fulfill this one task, there are just two required keyword arguments: ``model`` and ``halocat``.
-The model must be an instance of a `SubhaloModelFactory`, and the halocat must be an instance of a `~halotools.sim_manager.MarfMarfMarf`.
+The model must be an instance of a `SubhaloModelFactory`, and the halocat must be an instance of a `~halotools.sim_manager.CachedHaloCatalog`.
 For simplicity, in this tutorial we will assume that you are using the `SubhaloMockFactory`
 to populate the default halo catalog.
 For documentation on populating alternative catalogs, see :ref:`populating_mocks_with_alternate_sims_tutorial`.